Washington governor wants to spend $300M to help homeless

 The Legislature, which is controlled by Democrats, convenes next month and will consider Inslee’s proposal.

+In a statement, state Sen. John Braun, a Republican who sits on his chamber’s budget committee, said it was good that Inslee didn’t propose new taxes.
+However he faulted the governor for proposing new spending and for not addressing things like reducing the cost of vehicle registration and and property-tax breaks for low-income older people.

-“There’s a real contrast between what the governor views as important and what Senate Republicans have been hearing from the public,” Bruan said.
+“There’s a real contrast between what the governor views as important and what Senate Republicans have been hearing from the public,” Braun said.

 Inslee said the state’s booming economy driven by technology companies such as Amazon helped draw a half-million new residents over the last five years, driving up housing costs and exacerbating homelessness.